ChatGPT Is TikTok’s Latest Virtual Stylist

 Recently, Lacey Byrne decided she wanted to dress like an “It girl,” inspired by some of today's trendsetters, like Kendall Jenner and Bella Hadid.
 But as it's been her experience with other internet-born aesthetics, she had trouble translating the digital fantasy to real life.
 “I see them, but how can I actually put them on?”
 Byrne says she finds herself wondering when she tries to bring the trends on her smartphone screen into her own wardrobe.
-This time, instead of agonizing over the details once again, Byrne decided to turn to an unconventional styling tool: ChatGPT.
+This time, instead of agonising over the details again, Byrne turned to an unconventional styling tool: ChatGPT.

-“ChatGPT comes in to fill the gaps,” Byrne, who is based in Toronto, tells Refinery29.
+“ChatGPT comes in to fill the gaps,” Byrne tells Refinery29.
 “I can make an aesthetic happen in real life for me.”

 Advertisement